tfle/personal-website/fs.md

 ### Challenge 4 (Hard/Creative)
 Think about when the game "ends", how this might be tracked, and what happens when the player "wins".
 Implement these features.

+---

+## Post-lesson Code

+Well done on completing your game!
+If it isn't working as expected, check your code and compare it to mine.
+Next week, Anna will explain how she might tackle some of the challenges.

+<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://minecraft.makecode.com/#pub:_E2E9pd4KtJEx" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

+{: .did-you-know}
+You can convert the code from *Python* to *Blocks* by clicking on the 🧩 in the **Code Builder**.
+Try converting it above!

 <script>
   const sortList = list => [...list].sort((a, b) => {
     const A = a.textContent, B = b.textContent;